rspock/Cv/README.md

 # Personal skills and competences

+### Project “Classe Virtuale”, AEA Gruppo Loccioni, Summer 2002:
+During the 2002 summer I made part to a tree weeks project called “Classe virtuale” organized by my school and the company “AEA Gruppo Loccioni”.
+During this period we developed a robot based on stiquito's structure(www.stiquito.com) and micro-controller.
+This robot was able to follow a light source and to circumvent an eventually obstacle.

 ### Pcb designer, Elin srl, Summer 2001:
 On the summer of 2001 I made a tree weeks training period in a little company called “Elin s.r.l.”.
 This company develops, designs and builds board for aspirators.
 In this period I have designed PCB board.